Lawyers' Professional Liability Insurance for the Distressed Risk

 ?
 Is the insurance company willing to defend a spurious claim in order to protect your reputation in the community, or do they have a ?get out the check book mentality? to close the claim regardless?

+?
+Will the insurance company regularly communicate the status of the claim with you and seek your input as to settlement or defense strategies?
+Once a viable insurance company has been identified, it pays to examine the policy form and discuss strengths and weaknesses of the coverage provisions with the broker.
+The broker should provide a list of ?coverage highlights? that discuss not just positive marketing advantages, but important coverage restrictions as well.
 One of the most important coverage features to be aware of when purchasing professional liability coverage is the availability of prior acts coverage under the policy.
 Distressed markets often offer terms ?retro inception? which means that the policy?s prior acts retroactive date will be the same as the policy?s effective date.
 On a Claims-Made policy, the act(s) that resulted in the claim must have occurred after the policy?s retroactive date.
 That situation is also known as a ?no prior acts? or ?restricted prior acts? policy.
 If the policy has restricted prior acts coverage, an Extended Reporting Period (ERP) option will need to be purchased from the expiring insurance company.
 An ERP can be a very economic decision as, often times, the terms will be based on rates that were provided by the standard marketplace and not surcharged for claims or disciplinary problems.
-A broker should be able to advise the pros and cons of purchasing this option, but two things that should be considered are:
+A broker should be able to advise the pros and cons of purchasing this option, but two things that should be considered are: ?
+Is the option cancelled automatically if your license to practice is suspended?

-Other policy provisions that can be restricted on a distressed policy form are:
+?
+Will open claims exhaust the limit of liability under the policy?
+Other policy provisions that can be restricted on a distressed policy form are: ?
+Policy?s consent-to-settle provision

 ?
 Specific exclusions for certain practice areas such as SEC